#1 – Who is your target audience? Has it changed over the past few months/years?

 #3 – Do you have a calendar of events?

 Something we find helpful for our clients, especially when they are doing their end-of-the-year planning, is for them to have a master calendar.
 These calendars include special holidays, big events, speaking engagements, and much more!
 A master calendar allows you to know what’s coming up and plan accordingly.

 Having a list of holidays on a calendar can help you plan special offers and promote via social media or other platforms.
 Ex.
 A special offer for Veterans around Veterans Day.

-For example, knowing when the Olympics are on TV can help you outline media buys and when you need to have creative done so your ads can match the big event.
-A perfect example of this is the GEICO commercial where McKayla Maroney “Saves The Day” by getting the frisbee off the roof – repeatedly.
+For example, knowing when the World Cup is on TV can help you outline media buys and when you need to have creative done so your ads can match the big event.
+A perfect example of this is the FOX Sports commercial where John Hamm as Santa Claus gets his holiday cut short because the World Cup moved!